A genuine test for hyperuniformity: Maximum likelihood estimation

 \subsection{Estimation in the full parameter space}

-When $s$ and $t$ are allowed to vary freely in $\Theta$, we do not know how to maximize \eqref{eloglike} explicitly.
+When $s$ and $t$ are allowed to vary freely within $\Theta$, we cannot explicitly maximize \eqref{eloglike}.
 However, since $\Theta$ is a cone in the $(s,t)$-plane, the problem of maximizing a function of two variables can be reduced to a univariate optimization problem.
-Dropping the arguments $x_1,\ldots,x_n$ in the notation of the log-likelihood function, we have for $(s,t) \in \Theta$ and $\delta >0$
+To simplify the notation, we omit the dependence on $x_1,\ldots,x_n$ in the log-likelihood function.
+For $(s,t) \in \Theta$ and $\delta >0$, we have